-"Being an artist is the same as being a behavioral biologist: I have to be patient, open minded and willing to observe every little detail."
+"Being an artist is the same as being a behavioral biologist: You have to be patient, open minded and willing to observe every little detail."

 My originals can only be purchased on this site.